evkx/evkx.github.io/content/models/automobili_pininfarina/battista/battista/_index.md

 ### Steering

-Dynamic steering is a standard feature on the Automobili Pininfarina Battista.
-Dynamic steering varies the steering ratio as a function of driving speed.
+Dynamic steering is a standard on the Automobili Pininfarina Battista, varying the steering ratio based on driving speed for enhanced control and comfort.

 ### Drive Modes